Identify the proposal as a distinct genre of writing in Social Science disciplines and elsewhere

 Luckily for me, and our two girls who wouldn’t be here without us, Jason knew his audience.
 And so on the night he proposed, while we sat cozy on the bench seat in a truck parked on the side of the road, he gave me the first and only love letter that I’ve ever received from him.
 The letter genuinely detailed his feelings and what he hoped for our future.
 He loosely outlined a problem—racing-heart, weak-knees, dizzy-head love—and a solution—his hope that I would agree to a life-and-beyond partnership and commitment.
 I said yes.
 I’m oversimplifying the decision just a bit, but essentially, the love letter sealed the deal.

-When we face life’s sticky issues, whether they be, ahem, marriage relationship decisions, or more broadly—civic problems, community projects, research ideas, social concerns, or heck, even a lengthy school essay, it's often difficult to complex project alone.
+When we face life’s sticky issues, whether they be, ahem, marriage relationship decisions, or more broadly—civic problems, community projects, research ideas, social concerns, or heck, even a lengthy school essay, it's often difficult to tackle a complex project alone.
 As we start to visualize solutions to problems, we often discover we need buy-in from someone else (or a group of someones) to make stuff happen.

 A proposal is one way to get buy-in from the people you need to make things happen.
 We write proposals to persuade an audience to support a suggested action plan.
 You’ll find proposals that ask for dollars to finance a project, skills and resources to boost a venture, or simply permission to proceed.
 A proposal asks a specific audience to address a specific problem by supporting your efforts on a specific course of action.
 Specificity is key.